Základné a nadstavbové vzdelávacie programy pre tím.

 Takeuchi and Nonaka highlight that the new approach they presented can act as a change agent, a vehicle for introducing creative, market-driven ideas and processes into an old, rigid organization.
 These teams reminded the authors of sports teams, particularly rugby and scrum formation, in which the whole team moves as one, working together towards one goal around any impediments.

-Sutherland believed this paper demonstrated exactly what was needed for development in the software industry and used the holistic approach presented as a base to create a set of rules to generate high performing teams.
-Main characteristics of these teams were:
+Sutherland believed this paper demonstrated exactly what was needed for development in the software industry and used the holistic approach presented as a base to create a set of rules to generate high-performing teams.
+The main characteristics of these teams were:

 „Scrum doesn’t solve a problem; it’s a tool you can use to gain into your excellence.
 It will tell you how you’re doing by creating transparency in your organization.“ Ken Schwaber